In this Article

 If you smoke, quit.
 Smoking can worsen lung problems.
 Talk to your doctor about programs and products that can help you quit.
 Also, try to avoid secondhand smoke and other lung irritants, such as harmful fumes.

 Go to pulmonary rehabilitation (rehab) if your doctor recommends it.
-A rehab program can show you how to return to normal activities and stay active.
-Rehab may include exercise training, education, and counseling.
+Rehab might include exercise training, education, and counseling.
+Rehab can teach you how to return to normal activities and stay active.

-Your rehab team may include doctors, nurses, and other specialists.
+Your rehab team might include doctors, nurses, and other specialists.
 They will work with you to create a program that meets your needs.

 Emotional Issues and Support

 Living with ARDS may cause fear, anxiety, depression, and stress.
-It's important to talk about how you feel with your health care team.
+Talk about how you feel with your health care team.
 Talking with a professional counselor also can help.
 If you're very depressed, your doctor may recommend medicines or other treatments that can improve your quality of life.

 Joining a patient support group may help you adjust to living with ARDS.
 You can see how other people who have the same symptoms have coped with them.
 Talk to your doctor about local support groups or check with an area medical center.